-The Authority's preliminary budget for 2017-18 is \$26,422,748.
-This is (\$337,558) less than actual expenditures for 2016-17 and (\$234,609) less than budgeted for 2016-17.
-This decrease is primarily due to projected revenue reductions in the Authority's Medicaid and General Fund managed care funding.
-This budget will be amended as needed to reflect changes in enrollment and funding that occur primarily in the Medicaid, Healthy Michigan Plan, and Autism benefit programs.
-In addition, changes in the federal and state Medicaid and Healthy Michigan Plan benefit programs are anticipated which are likely to decrease available funding.
-There has been a significant move of plan enrollees from the traditional Medicaid benefit program to the Healthy Michigan benefit program over the past year.
-The traditional Medicaid program pays significantly higher payment rates to managed care providers than the Healthy Michigan program does.
-It is anticipated that available funding will decrease.
+The Authority's preliminary budget for 2018-19 is \$28,759,278.
+This is \$267,570 more than actual expenditures for 2017-18 and (\$164,043) less than budgeted for 2017-18.
+This decrease is primarily due to projected reductions in the Authority's Healthy Michigan plan revenue and the lack of a General Fund carryforward from 2017-18.
+The budget will be amended as needed to reflect changes in enrollment, federal and state insurance plans, and funding availability that normally impact the Medicaid and Healthy Michigan benefit plans.

-During 2017, the State Legislature and Governor of Michigan approved a direct care worker wage pass through increase of \$0.50 per hour to take effect on October 1, 2017 for those direct care workers employed or working for community mental health service providers in the state who perform specific duties.
-The pass through funds only pay for the additional wage approved by the mandate and does not cover other costs associated with payroll (i.e. social security tax, unemployment tax, pension and other costs that are based upon wages).
-Funding for the statewide wage increase mandate was estimated based upon services provided in prior years and is included in the managed care funds paid to the Authority.
-This mandated wage increase is being paid through to all direct care workers both directly employed by the Authority and to its contractors who have direct care workers meeting the mandate criteria.
+The State legislature has approved a direct care worker wage pass through increase of \$0.25 per hour.
+This is scheduled to take effect on April 1, 2019 for those direct care workers employed or working for CMH service providers in the state who perform direct care duties.
+The pass through funds only pay for the additional wage approved by the mandate and does not cover other costs associated with payroll (i.e. social security tax, unemployment tax, pension, and other costs that are based upon wages).
+Funding for this statewide wage increase mandate was estimated based upon services provided in prior years and is included in the managed care funds paid to the Authority.

 The Authority plans to continue its strong emphasis on self-determined individualized arrangements for community supports, employment, and independent living services for persons with serious mental illnesses or intellectual/developmental disabilities.
-The Authority is also anticipating an increase in prevention and treatment services for Veterans and persons suffering from significant addiction issues which co-occur with a serious and persistent illness, serious emotional disturbance and/or intellectual/developmental disability.
+The Authority is also anticipating an increase in prevention and treatment services for Veterans and persons with substance use disorders which co-occur with a serious and persistent illness, serious emotional disturbance and/or intellectual/developmental disability.
 All programs are reviewed on an ongoing basis to prioritize the needs of our clients and communities served and to keep expenditures in line with available funding.

-The Authority is planning no new long-term debt borrowing in 2017-18.
+The Authority is planning no new long-term debt borrowing in 2018-19.